Biography

 Mr. Davis has been awarded professional designation certificates in the fields of journalism, public relations and fund raising from UCLA.
 His latest documentary – Remembering Munich – was released in September, 2008.

 He is currently the President and co-founder of the American Freedom Alliance – a Los Angeles based think tank and activist network formed to identify threats to Western civilization and promote freedom of expression, freedom of inquiry and freedom of conscience around the world.
-In this capacity he has, over the past four years, conceptualized and coordinated six major international conferences: The Collapse of Europe? at Pepperdine University in June 2007; Identity Crisis: Can European Civilization Survive? at the University of Rome in March 2008; How Free Is the University? at the University of Southern California in June, 2008; Remembering Munich in Los Angeles in September, 2008, The Darwin Debates in Los Angeles in October, 2009 and Is the (Real) News Dead? at Pepperdine University in June, 2010.
+In this capacity he has, over the past eight years years, conceptualized and coordinated eleven major international conferences and symposia: The Collapse of Europe? at Pepperdine University in June 2007; Identity Crisis: Can European Civilization Survive? at the University of Rome in March 2008; How Free Is the University? at the University of Southern California in June, 2008; Remembering Munich in Los Angeles in September, 2008, The Darwin Debates in Los Angeles in October, 2009 ; Is the (Real) News Dead? at Pepperdine University in June, 2010; Big Footprint: Is Green the New Tyranny? at UCLA in June, 2011; Global Governance vs. National Sovereignty: Is It the West’s Next Great Ideological War? in Los Angeles in June,2012; Europe’s Last Stand: Debt, Demography and the Abdication of National Sovereignty in Los Angeles in June, 2013; Oslo@ 20: Costs and Consequences of the Peace Process in Los Angeles in September, 2013 and Failing Grades: The Crisis in Teaching on Our University Campuses at the University of Southern California in June, 2014.